BOUGIE APOCALYPSE

 Now I really hate zombies.

-Your wife stood watch a few yards away, curly red hair tied back, 1911 loose in her hand.
-She glanced over at the pot, then at you.
+Raych stood watch a few yards away, curly red hair tied back, 1911 loose in her hand.
+She glanced over at the pot, then at me.

 “So… any brilliant theories yet?” she asked, voice low.
 “Because all we saw on TV was people coughing, then turning into… that.”